 ONE DAY, YOU’RE SELLING REAL ESTATE, AND THE NEXT, YOU’RE CARING FOR YOUR AGING MOTHER AND BLOGGING ABOUT IT.

 It all started with the seniors....I thought I’d sell them some real estate.
 Common sense says they’d be an excellent source of revenue with an unlimited and continuous supply of opportunity.
 Right?
 So I became a senior specialist, and enlisted a partner (...after all, there would be way too many sellers for me to handle alone).
 We created some slick brochures, held our first coffee clatch, and picked up two senior clients.

-50 Shades of Aging is a place for ACAPs to share the peaks and pitfalls of caring for aging parents... a kind of modified “mommy blog” where we can learn from each other and talk about the gritty emotional stuff that so often accompanies our caretaking efforts... the parent/child baggage we still have strapped to our backs, regardless of our age or circumstance.
-Those previously pointless topics of health care, assisted living and probate will also be covered, but from the ACAP perspective.
+50 Shades of Aging is a place to share the peaks and pitfalls of caring for our aging parents... a place to talk about the gritty emotional stuff that so often accompanies our caregiving efforts; the parent/child baggage so often still strapped to our backs, as well as the ahaa’s we get from day to day caring for Mom and/or Dad.

 So, take a seat, have a read, and maybe share some of your own stories.
 I promise you’ll find a willing audience here at 50 Shades of Aging.
 Welcome.